 The Party was inspired by my acquirement of The Clandestinauts.
 It's well worth a read, and the print version has even more content.
 Think I read that Holmes ran RPGs with a resolution system kinda like the one outlined in the last paragraph.
-You can find a version of this RPG in that folder that is linked somewhere to the top right on this blog.
+You can find a version of this RPG in that folder that is linked somewhere to the top left on this blog.
 Don't forget that PrintFriendly is a thing too.

 The Party by Claytonian